imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 ## Verify webhook signature

-Webhook endpoints are publicly accessible, therefore is important filter out malicious requests.
-We recommend that you use webhook signature to verify the authenticity of the webhook request.
+Webhook endpoints are publicly accessible, therefore is important to filter out malicious requests.
+We recommend to use webhook signature to verify the authenticity of the webhook request.

-To achieve this, every imagekit webhook endpoint comes with a signature in the request header `x-ik-signature`.
-To generate this signature, webhook secret is required, you can find webhook secret in [Imagekit dashboard](https://imagekit.io/dashboard/developer/webhooks).
+To achieve this, Imagekit sends `x-ik-signature` header in every webhook request.
+To generate this signature, a webhook secret is required.
+You can find the webhook secret in [Imagekit dashboard](https://imagekit.io/dashboard/developer/webhooks).

 {% hint style="info" %}
 Webhook secret should only be known to the server that is handling the webhook request.